 Please note that during the course of our relationship with you, we may tell you more about how we handle your information.
 This could be when you complete an application form, or receive terms and conditions or a product disclosure document.
 When you receive this further information, please consider it carefully.
 Please also visit our website regularly as we update this policy from time to time.

-Colonial First State Global Asset Management (CFSGAM) known as First State Investments (FSI) outside of Australia, is a wholly owned subsidiary of the Mitsubishi UFJ Financial Group (MUFG), a global financial group.
+First Sentier Investors known as First State Investments (FSI) outside of Australia, is a wholly owned subsidiary of the Mitsubishi UFJ Financial Group (MUFG), a global financial group.

 3. Information we collect

 Information we collect from you

 We collect information about you and your interactions with us, for example when you request or use our products or services, phone us or visit any of our websites.
 When you use our website we may collect information using Cookies.
 For more information please refer to the Terms and conditions.